Ahmed-3aly/url-trimmer/README.md

 docker images used:
  - node:14.5 (customized as per the docker-npm-builder) used as build agend
+ - node:14.5-slim
- - node:14.5-slim (customized as per the docker-npm-builder) used as express api host
+ 	used as express api host
  - nginx:stable-alpine
 	used as frontend static files host

 ================
 API